 Unlike the last generation Christians who often suffered political pressure and poverty, today's urban Christians in China are in a new battlefield: fighting against materialism, secularism, moral decay, and even the pressure to get married.
-Despite the challenges in the workplace and life, urban Christians get closer to God and live out the Christian faith, forming a new power to the Christian community.
+Despite the challenges in the workplace and life, urban Christians get closer to God and live out the Christian faith, forming a new power in the Christian community.

-A large percentage of urban Christians are second or third generation Christians who follow their parents to go to church in their childhood but fail to have the right knowledge of "faith".
+A large percentage of urban Christians are second or third-generation Christians who follow their parents to go to church in their childhood but fail to have the right knowledge of "faith".
 Many of them stop going to church due to the busy studying in middle or high school.
 During college, some are "re-found" by campus fellowships where they gradually understand the essence of Christianity.

 "When I was little, I followed my family to the church.
 Every week I attended services and Sunday school, but for me, a church was just a place to play with other children.
 Since I never had a deep understanding of faith, I quit going to church little by little.
 However, after joining in a campus fellowship, I had a stable faith life and participated in services every week.
-Thenceforth, I started to know what I believed and what the baptism into Jesus Christ meant."
-Said Sister J who runs a bubble tea shop in Jiangsu.
+Thenceforth, I started to know what I believed and what the baptism into Jesus Christ meant," said Sister J who runs a bubble tea shop in Jiangsu.
 Now she supports her husband who is a full-time preacher and a months-old son.

 After graduation from college, she worked as a sales and made some profits.
 Later she planned to start her own business and took over a boba shop.
 Shortly afterward, she opened up another shop and entrusted it to someone she hired.
 However, the poor performance and other problems caused the second shop to be closed.
 She thought that God would definitely bless her business that supported her husband's sacred work.